nginyc/rafiki/index.rst

 *Rafiki* is a distributed, scalable system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
 To do so, it leverages on automated machine learning (AutoML).

-For *app developers*, without any ML expertise, they can:
+For *app developers* and *app users*, without any ML expertise, they can:

 - Create a model training job for supported tasks, with their own datasets
 - Deploy an ensemble of trained models for inference
 - Integrate model predictions in their apps over HTTP

+Check out :ref:`quickstart-app-developers` and :ref:`quickstart-app-users`.

 For *model developers*, they can:

 - Contribute to Rafiki's pool of model templates

-To use Rafiki, use the :ref:`rafiki-client` on the Python CLI.
+Check out :ref:`quickstart-model-developers`.